The University administration reserves the absolute discretion to determine appropriate

 faculty member chooses to have the student repeat affected work,

-the faculty member may impose a grade penalty on that work.
+the faculty member may apply a grade penalty on that work.

 - Option B: The faculty member may issue the student